GMAP/NPB-GPU/CUDA/README.md

 ## How to cite our work

-[DOI](https://doi.org/10.1109/PDP50117.2020.00009) Araujo, G. A.; Griebler, D.; Danelutto, M.; Fernandes, L. G. **Efficient NAS Benchmark Kernels with CUDA**. *28th Euromicro International Conference on Parallel, Distributed and Network-based Processing (PDP)*, Västerås, 2020.
+[DOI](https://doi.org/10.1109/PDP50117.2020.00009) - Araujo, G. A.; Griebler, D.; Danelutto, M.; Fernandes, L. G. **Efficient NAS Benchmark Kernels with CUDA**. *28th Euromicro International Conference on Parallel, Distributed and Network-based Processing (PDP)*, Västerås, 2020.

 ## The NPB Kernels with CUDA

-The parallel CUDA version was implemented from [NPB-CPP](https://github.com/dalvangriebler/NPB-CPP).
+The parallel CUDA version was implemented from the serial versaion of [NPB-CPP](https://github.com/dalvangriebler/NPB-CPP).

 ==================================================================